dburian/notes/diffusion_probabilistic_model.md

 DPM.

 #### Entropy of reverse process
+TODO: why is this math here if it is a intro note?

 Since the forward process is known, we can define lower and upper bounds on the [conditional cross-entropy](./conditional_entropy.md) of a step in the reverse